researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 Examples for rating ontologies that can be used:

+## Reputation Computation

+There are different ways of calculating an aggregated reputation "score" out of all relevant transaction ratings of a certain profile.
+Many of them are described in ["A survey of trust and reputation systems for online service provision"] (http://eprints.qut.edu.au/7280/1/7280.pdf) for instance.
+For this architecture document the actual computation of the reputation is not a primary focus since we image that in this decentralized system different reputation providers will develop different calculation methods that can be choosen from.
+However the architecture does have some influence on what can be computed and what cannot (e.g. if all rating data is public the whole graph of ratings of all profiles can be used, in case the rating data is not public and there is not only one centralised reputation provider only a local view on single profiles can be used for the calculation).

 ## Architecture Options

 One of the major design choices of the reputation systems architecture is who should be able to access transaction data which is the basis for calculating a rating or reputation.
 We see two alternatives: either making rating data public and accessable for everybody or making rating data private and only accessible for the owner and other partners and services which are trusted.